Affiliate links on Android Authority may earn us a commission. Learn more.

 Does BlueStacks slow down my computer?

-BlueStacks won't slow down most computers, but you should enable virtualization for better performance.
+BlueStacks won't slow down most computers, as long as you enable virtualization for better performance.

 The emulator does not include a cryptocurrency miner either — you can also verify this yourself via the task manager on Windows.
 BlueStacks won’t take up 100% of your CPU or GPU’s resources unless you’re running a particularly intensive app or game.

-Is it safe to access your Google account on BlueStacks?
+Is it safe to log into my Google account on BlueStacks?

 After you launch BlueStacks for the first time, you’ll likely want to access the Play Store to download apps.
 However, you’ll first have to deal with the prompt asking you to log into your Google account.
 The reason is the same as on any Android device — Google requires you to login in order to access the Play Store.

 There is no evidence to suggest that BlueStacks records or collects your Google email or password.
 We recommend having two-factor authentication enabled on your account nevertheless as it prevents anyone from accessing it using your credentials alone.

 If you're concerned about your Google account's security, turn on two-factor authentication.

 Remember, BlueStacks pretends to be an Android phone under the hood.
 Don’t panic if you receive a Welcome email stating that a new device has logged in.
 By default, BlueStacks uses the OnePlus 5 identifier, but you can also change this in the emulator’s settings menu.

 You can choose to skip logging into your Google account on BlueStacks.
 However, you will have to resort to a third-party app store or sideload APKs later.
 If that doesn’t sound like a worthwhile compromise, consider signing up for a secondary Google account and using that exclusively for BlueStacks.
 Your purchases won’t carry over, but you won’t have to worry about the security of your personal Google account.